 After joining the firm in 1972, Bill has practiced continuously with the firm since that time.
 He is also certified as a mediator pursuant to Rule 31 of the Rules of the Tennessee Supreme Court.
 He has an AV rating in Martindale Hubbell.

 Bill is a member of the Knoxville Bar Association, the Tennessee State Bar Association, and the American Bar Association.
-He is also a member of the American College of Trial Lawyers (ACTL), the International Association of Defense Counsel (IADC), the Federation of Defense and Corporate Counsel (FDCC), the American Inns of Court, Hamilton S. Burnette Chapter, the Defense Research Institute (DRI), the Tennessee Defense Lawyers Association, and the American Board of Trial Advocates (ABOTA).
+He is also a member of the International Association of Defense Counsel (IADC), the Federation of Defense and Corporate Counsel (FDCC), the American Inns of Court, Hamilton S. Burnette Chapter, the Defense Research Institute (DRI), the Tennessee Defense Lawyers Association, and the American Board of Trial Advocates (ABOTA).
 He served as President of the Tennessee chapter of ABOTA in 2004.
 In addition, Bill is a Fellow in the Knoxville Bar Foundation, as well as the Tennessee Bar Foundation.
+Bill was a Fellow in the American College of Trial Lawyers (ACTL) between 2011 and 2021.

 Bill has been listed in the 2007, 2009, 2010, 2014 and 2018 editions of The Best Lawyers in America, the 2012, 2013, and 2018 editions of The Best Attorneys in Tennessee, the 2013 edition of Knoxville Best Lawyers, and the 2010 and 2015 editions of Top Lawyers, City View Magazine, as well as the 2018 edition of Top Attorneys in the Mid-South.